 Excellent performance is another great thing about this device.
 Through a 10 GbE connection and using Seagate IronWolf NAS drives in RAID 5, sequential read and write speeds of up to 9 Gb/s and 4 Gb/s can be achieved, respectively.
 Finally, being a high-capacity and scalable NAS with on-the-fly volume expansion capability, upgradable memory configuration, and diversified add-in card options, DS2419+ is rightfully considered one of the best data storage solutions for modern business — while features like Active Backup for Business, Hyper Backup, Desktop Backup, and Active Backup for Office 365/G Suite makes it a perfect solution for smaller teams seeking to safeguard critical data.

 We are well aware that data loss can occur at the most inopportune time.
-From malfunctions caused by logical errors and malware, which may take place even in brand new equipment, to complete failure of a system due to physical damage or natural wear and tear — there’s a multitude of reasons hardware can you down, resulting in severe loss of important files.
+From malfunctions caused by logical errors and malware, which may take place even in brand new equipment, to complete failure of a system due to physical damage or natural wear and tear — there’s a multitude of reasons hardware can let you down, resulting in severe loss of important files.

 Don’t put your crucial data at risk — entrust the problem to professionals.
-With more than 10 years of experience and over 96% of successfully solved dala loss cases, SALVAGEDATA is known to provide high-end, quick and secure data restoration services.
+With more than 10 years of experience and over 96% of successfully solved data loss cases, SALVAGEDATA is known to provide high-end, quick, and secure data restoration services.
 Want to see for yourself?
 Just contact us today for a free consultation on your case — and find out what makes us one of the most trusted names in the industry!